Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Learning State Representations with MDP models}

-In RL, we are interested in learning task-relevant and compressed representations of the observations.
-The latent representations are used in most cases for learning the value functions and the policies, and the observation reconstructions are rarely used in practice, except for analyzing the results and for interpretability.
-In this section, we review approaches that do not rely on a decoder but only on auxiliary losses using the latent MDP models.
-The methods in this section are online approaches.
+In \acrshort{drl}, we are interested in learning task-relevant and compressed representations of the observations.
+The latent representations are used for learning the value functions and the policies.
+The observation reconstructions are rarely used in practice except for analyzing the results and for interpretability.
+In this section, we review approaches that do not rely on a decoder, i.e., the observation-reconstruction loss, but only on auxiliary losses derived from the latent \acrshort{mdp} models (see Section \ref{sec:OverviewMethods}).

-The\marginpar{ MDP \hbox{Homomorphism}} first important aspect is the MDP homomorphism (see Section \nameref{sec:OverviewMethods}).
-The MDP homomorphism allows us to define a metric to train the encoder without needing a reconstruction loss and guaranteeing a Markovian latent space when the loss functions approach zero.
-In this category of approaches, we find the work of \cite{gelada2019deepmdp}, where the MDP homomorphism metrics were formulated as loss functions and used as regularizers for a distributional Q-learning agent \cite{bellemare2017distributional}.
-In most Atari games, the approach outperformed different baselines, such as end-to-end DRL and AE-based approaches.
+The \marginpar{ MDP \hbox{Homomorphism}} first important aspect is the \acrshort{mdp} homomorphism.
+The \acrshort{mdp} homomorphism allows us to define a metric to train the encoder without the need for the reconstruction loss, and with the guarantee of a Markovian latent space when the loss functions approach zero.
+In particular, the goal is to learn a latent \acrshort{mdp} in the latent state variables, which is a homomorphic image of the original \acrshort{mdp}, i.e. with equivalent transition and reward function, but with lower dimensionality and easier to solve.
+In this category of approaches, we find the work of \cite{gelada2019deepmdp} using the \acrshort{mdp} homomorphism metric as a regularizer for a (distributional) Q-learning agent \cite{bellemare2017distributional}.
+This framework allowed the author to study the optimality of the policy and provide error bounds.
+In most Atari games, the approach outperformed different baselines, such as end-to-end \acrshort{drl} and \acrshort{ae}-based approaches.

-A\marginpar{ Bisimulation \hbox{Metric}} closely-related concept to the MDP homomorphism is the so-called bisimulation metric.
-Here we find the work of \cite{castro2020scalable, biza2019online, kemertas2021towards, Zhang2020} combining the bisimulation metric with high-dimensional observations for learning-low dimensional representation for discrete and continuous MDPs.
-Minimizing Lax Bisimulation and MDP homomorphism metrics guarantee a Markovian latent space homomorphic to the true MDP in terms of transition and reward function.
-However, two major problems arise from using these two metrics: (i) collapsing of the state representation to a trivial one in case of sparse reward functions, and (ii) learning of the forward model is often hard in practice.
+A \marginpar{ Bisimulation \hbox{Metric}} closely-related concept to the \acrshort{mdp} homomorphism is the so-called bisimulation metric.
+Here we find the works of \cite{castro2020scalable, biza2019online, kemertas2021towards, Zhang2020} that combine the bisimulation metric with high-dimensional observations for learning-low dimensional representations for discrete and continuous \acrshort{mdp}s.
+The minimization of bisimulation and \acrshort{mdp} homomorphism metrics guarantee a Markovian latent space homomorphic to the original \acrshort{mdp} in terms of transition and reward function.
+However, two major challenges arise from using these two metrics: (i) preventing the collapse of the state representation to a trivial one, i.e., all the states mapped to the zero vector, in case of sparse reward functions, and (ii) learning of an accurate latent transition model.